Chinatown in New York

-A wonderful neighbourhood to walk through is Chinatown in New York.
+Chinatown in New York is a wonderful neighbourhood to walk through.
 Nowadays it’s roughly located between Broadway on the west side and East Broadway on the east, and Delancey Street and Chambers Street on the north and south.
 Walking around this area really feels like you’re in China for a moment.

 History of Chinatown in Manhattan